 - An IRS scam that targets students.

 - The “Microsoft computer support” scam.
 Someone supposedly from the Microsoft or Windows Support Center calls to tell you there's a problem with your computer or that someone's trying to hack in.
 These scammers usually have you run some simple commands then ask you to install something that will allow them to “fix the problem.”
-They also might send you an attachment or a link, or just read you a URL.
+They also might send you an attachment or a link or read you a URL.
 Following the instructions will give them full access to your computer.

-- A pop-up that prompts you to sign in with your Windows account or email in order for “Windows” to fix the problem.
+- A pop-up that prompts you to sign in with your Windows account or email for “Windows” to fix the problem.
 After you sign in, the program locks your browser.
 To unlock it, you must buy antivirus software for $200 or $300.
 This is a double-whammy because you also give the attacker your credit card information.